With 70 playgrounds, 140 kilometres of maintained pathway and 1,110 groomed parkland acres, Airdrie is a great place to hang out in the fresh air.

 Chinook Winds Regional Park

 Located on Chinook Winds Drive, south of Yankee Valley Boulevard, Airdrie’s newest addition to the parks and playgrounds community offers more than 55 acres of developed parkland space and an abundance of activities for kids of all ages.
-Amenities and activities include more than two kilometres of paved pathways, three playgrounds, a skate park, a spray park, a multi-use court (seasonal), two concessions (seasonal), public washrooms, a toboggan hill, beach volleyball, four volleyball courts and eight ball diamonds.
+Amenities and activities include more than two kilometres of paved pathways, three playgrounds, a skate park, a spray park, a multi-use court (seasonal), two concessions (seasonal), public washrooms, beach volleyball, four volleyball courts and eight ball diamonds.

 Ed Eggerer Athletic Park